shizejin/lecture-source-py/source/rst/smoothing.rst

    state vector in :math:`{\mathbb R}^n` driven by a Gaussian vector IID shock process

-We'll spend most of this lecture studying the finite-state Markov specification, but will briefly treat the linear state space specification before concluding.
+We'll spend most of this lecture studying the finite-state Markov specification, but will begin by studying the linear state space specification because it is so closely linked to earlier lectures.

 Let's start with some imports: